tuurep/registereditor/README.md

 Or discard changes with `:q!`

+### Inserting special characters in macros

 When you need to insert special characters like `<Esc>` (displayed as `^[`) in a macro, press <kbd>Ctrl</kbd> + <kbd>v</kbd> in insert mode followed by <kbd>Esc</kbd>

+### How to deal with newlines in registers

+Newlines in registers are stored as `^J` (see `:h NL-used-for-Nul`).
+This causes an actual <kbd>Ctrl</kbd> + <kbd>j</kbd> keypress in a macro.

+That's why macros should be written only on the first line of the buffer with no empty lines after.

+When a newline at the end of the register is desired, the buffer should end in an empty line.